RainbowTabitha/PartyPlanner64/README.md

 * Install Node.js and a package manager (npm or yarn).
 * Retrieve the dependencies for the editor and development.
     * `npm install --dev`

       or
     * `yarn install`
 * `gulp` to copy the site in `dist/`.
     * `gulp prod` will build a minified production copy.
 The production build uses CDN assets when possible.
 * Open `index.html` from `dist/` to use the editor.

+With Chrome, you may need to run the `chrome` executable with the `--allow-file-access-from-files` flag to avoid cross domain permission issues related to working with local image files and Data URIs.

+### File Watching

 Before making changes, you can start `gulp watch` to monitor for file changes.

-With Chrome, you may need to run the `chrome` executable with the `--allow-file-access-from-files` flag to avoid cross domain permission issues related to working with local image files and Data URIs.
+    gulp watch

+### Electron Builds

+After setting up a local dev environment, run the following to create the various Electron builds.

+    gulp electron-package

 ## Contributors